statisticsnorway/statbus/README.md

 > New Beta feature for macOS 13, Rosetta for Linux, has been added for faster emulation of Intel-based images on Apple Silicon.

+# Supabase

+This project use Supabase services.
+This was set up as a git submodule.

+Management of supabase is done with `./devops/manage-supabase.sh`.